-Yes, Vagina Beer is A Real Thing And It Made From The Essence Of ‘Hot Underwear Models’
+Yes, Vagina Beer Is A Real Thing And It Is Made From The Essence Of ‘Hot Underwear Models’

 This new beer has been a labor of love for Wojtek Mann.
 According to the Daily Mail, he tried to get people to fund this project two years ago but fell significantly short of his expected outlay.
 Eventually, though, he managed to find an investor and the rest, as they say, is history.

 Of course, this is not the first consumable product made from vaginal fluids.
-Cecilia Westbrook, an MD/PhD, made yogurt from her own essence according to Huffington Post.
+Cecilia Westbrook, an MD/ Ph.D., made yogurt from her own essence according to Huffington Post.
 She attempted to make the special yogurt merely to see if it was feasible.
 Apparently, it was.

 For those of you who live outside Poland and are interested in trying the Order of Yoni’s special brew, Beer Menus can point you in the right direction and provide local establishments that stock the product.